 The decision between tampons and pads is completely up to you, and (good news!) you can change your mind at any time.
 If you're not sure which one you prefer, you can try out both and see which works best with your flow, comfort level, and lifestyle.
 You may even end up using a combination of the two.

-Did you know Pill Club now offers period care products?
+Did you know Favor now offers period care products?

 Our gynecologist-approved tampons and pads contain zero chlorine, zero dyes, and zero fragrance.
-No matter which you choose, you'll have the comfort of knowing you're not exposing yourself to added dyes, fragrances, and other chemicals.
+No matter which you choose, you'll have the comfort of stocking up on quality products for your next menstrual cycle.

 van Eijk AM, Zulaika G, Lenchner M, Mason L, Sivakami M, Nyothach E, Unger H, Laserson K, & Phillips-Howard P. Menstrual cup use, leakage, acceptability, safety, and availability: a systematic review and meta-analysis.
 The Lancet Public Health.
 Published August 1, 2019.